postgresml/postgresml/README.md

     'Human-friendly project name',
     'regression',
-    '<name of the table or view containing the data>', '<name of the column containing the y target values>' );
+    '<name of the table or view containing the data>', '<name of the column containing the y target values>', '<algorithm name>'
+);
 ```